The stud’s aim is to produce horses that can ultimately perform at the elite levels.

 The four year olds gradually progress through the system playing the League at Scone and low goal chukkas.
 More competitive chukkas are played as they mature making sure they are ready to accept the pressure of the next stage.

-We sell horses at all ages depending on the need of the client.
-We like to guarantee our product and replacements are found if the new horse and owner/ rider combination are not getting on as well as expected.
+Horses are sold at all ages depending on the need of the client.
+We guarantee our product and replacements are found if the new horse and owner/ rider combination are not getting on as well as expected.